 Why do I need a transfer switch?

 A transfer switch is required by the NEC for any connection of power to a home.
 Truly, using an ATS is the only safe way to directly connect a generator to your home.
 An automatic transfer switch isolates your home from the power lines.
 This prevents back-feed, which occurs when power goes back down the utility lines.
 Backfeed can not only damage the generator but has the potential to cause fires.
 Worse, back-feed could electrocute workers working on the power lines trying to restore utility power causing injury or even death.

-A transfer switch is not only the safest way to connect a generator to your home, it’s also the easiest.
+A transfer switch is not only the safest way to connect a generator to your home, but it’s also the easiest.
 Running extension cords to and from appliances can be an awkward and time-consuming hassle especially during an outage.
 A transfer switch lets you use your home’s wiring system to power any appliance in your home with your generator quickly and easily.
 Also, some items like furnaces or well pumps can’t be connected to a generator with an extension cord, so a transfer switch is required to power these items during a utility power outage.